Thomas S. Monson, president of Mormon church, dies at 90

+Thomas S. Monson, the 16th president of the Mormon church, has died after overseeing the religion for nearly a decade.
+He was 90.

+Monson died Tuesday night at his home in Salt Lake City, according to church spokesman Eric Hawkins.

-For more than 50 years, Thomas S. Monson served in top leadership councils for the Mormon church — making him a well-known face and personality to multiple generations of Mormons.
+Monson spent more than five decades serving in top church leadership councils — making him a well-known face and personality to multiple generations of Mormons.

 A church bishop at the age of 22, the Salt Lake City native became the youngest church apostle ever in 1963 at the age of 36.
 He served as a counselor for three church presidents before assuming the role of the top leader of The Church of Jesus Christ of Latter-day Saints in February 2008.

-Note: This story has been corrected to show that Russell M. Nelson has been a church apostle since April 1984, not 1970.